We are proud to present you with the members of the jury of the second edition of the UCLG Peace Prize.

 Mr Tadatoshi Akiba is the former mayor of Hiroshima and has joined the jury in the previous edition of the UCLG Peace Prize.
 Mr Akiba has brought great improvements to municipal policies in the field of fiscal health, transparency, citizen service and youth violence.
 He has been a visible peace activist as a president of the World Conference for the Mayors for Peace, and an advocate of the abolition of nuclear weapons.

-Mr Jerome Gama Surur is the state deputy governor of Eastern Equatoria, South Sudan.
+Mr Jerome Gama Surur is the former state deputy governor of Eastern Equatoria, South Sudan.
 He played an important role in aiding internally displaced persons in the conflict in South Sudan and is an advocate of equal rights for all.
 He published his book about the role of humanitarian organizations in development of the young nation titled, ‘Reaping without Sowing’.

 Mr Wim Deetman is a retired Dutch politician and the former mayor of the Hague, the international city of peace and justice and will be joining the jury of the UCLG Peace Prize for the second time.
 He contributed to the decision of the international tribunal of the International Criminal Court being seated in the Hague.
 Mr Deetman is also former chair of the UCLG Committee on City Diplomacy, Peace building en Human Rights.